In our study of 1 Kings chapter two, we look at the early days of Solomon's reign and the fact that our actions must line up with our words.

 What had Joab done?
 He had supported Adonijah when he tried to make himself king.
 He had also killed Abner and Amasa because he did not want them to replace him as Israel's military commander.
 David urges Solomon to deal with him at the proper time.

-'But show kindness to the sons of Barzillai of Gilead and let them be among those who eat at your table.
-They stood by me when I fled from your brother Absalom.'
+"But show kindness to the sons of Barzillai the Gil'adi.
+Include them with those who eat at your table, because they came and stood with me when I was fleeing from Avshalom your brother.

 David keeps giving his final instructions to Solomon and, here, he remembers those who stood by him through the trials.
 Absalom had tried to take the throne from his father and David had fled.
 We, like King David, need to remember those who have helped us through the difficult times.